Wag-Media/wagmedia-com-bot/test.md

 Odd Jobs

 - editing an incorrect odd-job to make it correct saves the oddjob
 - editing an correct odd-job to make it incorrect ???
+TODO ???

 ## delete messages

+- ???
+TODO ??? (what should happen when posts or oddjobs are deleted)

 ## add reactions

 Posts

-- regular users can only add regular emojis (no WM, no flags)
+- 🤷‍♂️regular users can only add regular emojis (no WM, no flags)
+- 🤷‍♂️regular users (allowed) reactions are stored to the db
-- directors can add all emojis to correct posts (see below)
+- 🦹superusers can add all emojis to correct posts (see below)
-- directors' emojis to incorrect posts will be removed
+- 🦹superusers' emojis to incorrect posts will be removed
-- directors that add emojis to incorrect posts will be informed that the post is incorrect
+- 🦹superusers that add emojis to incorrect posts will be informed that the post is incorrect
-- director adds any payment emoji to a post will publish a post if the post is correct. a post is **not correct** if
+- 🦹superuser adds any payment emoji to a post will publish a post if the post is correct. a post is **not correct** if

   1. it has no category
   2. it is non-anglo and has no flag
   3. it is a translation and has no non-anglo category

+- payment emojis by 🦹superusers will update the total amount of payments a post received and save it to the db
+- reactions in threads ???
+TODO ???

 OddJobs

-- regular users cannot add any emojis to odd jobs
+- 🤷‍♂️regular users cannot add any emojis to odd jobs
-- directors cannot add emojis to incomplete oddjobs
+- super user cannot add emojis to incomplete oddjobs
-- only the director (manager) that is added as manager can add emojis to oddjobs
+- only the 🦹superuser (manager) that is added as manager can add emojis to oddjobs
-- directors who are not the manager will get a message when trying to add emojis, emoji removed
+- 🦹superusers who are not the manager will get a message when trying to add emojis, emoji removed
 - manager will get a message when trying to add emojis to incomplete oddjobs, emoji removed